nicklafarge/nicklafarge.github.io/_pages/about.md

 Graduate research
 -------------------------
-I currently pursue research in applying reifnnicokrcement learning to onboard guidance and control in multi-body dynamical regimes.
+I currently pursue research in applying reinforcement learning to onboard guidance and control in multi-body dynamical regimes.
 I am particularly interested in autonomous systems, and understanding where neural networks fit into safety-critical GN&C architectures.
 Some of my other research interests include multi-body dynamics trajectory design, machine learning, and developing software tools for spaceflight applications.

 Here is a fun animation - from my upcoming paper at the [International Astronautical Congress (IAC)](https://iac2022.org/) - that shows a neural network generating recovery maneuver plans to return a low-thrust spacecraft to a baseline Earth-Moon 9:2 NRHO.